North and South (Gaskell novel): Plot

 Thornton proposes; Margaret declines, unprepared for his unexpected declaration of love and offended by assumptions that her action in front of the mob meant that she cares for him.
 Thornton's mother, wary of Margaret's haughty ways, is galled by Margaret's rejection of her son.

 Margaret's brother Frederick (who lives in exile as he is wanted for his part in a naval mutiny) secretly visits their dying mother.
 Thornton sees Margaret and Frederick together and assumes that he is her lover.
 Leonards, Frederick's shipmate, later recognises Frederick at the train station.
 They argue; Frederick pushes Leonards away, and Leonards dies shortly afterwards.
 When the police question Margaret about the scuffle, she lies and says she was not present.
 Thornton knows that Margaret lied, but in his capacity as magistrate, declares the case closed to save her from possible perjury.
 Margaret is humbled by his deed on her behalf; she no longer merely looks down on Thornton as a hard master, but begins to recognise the depth of his character.

-Nicholas, at Margaret's behest, approaches Thornton for a job and eventually obtains one.
+Higgins, at Margaret's behest, approaches Thornton for a job and eventually obtains one.
 Thornton and Higgins learn to appreciate and understand each other.

 Mr. Hale visits his oldest friend, Mr Bell, in Oxford.
 He dies there, and Margaret returns to live in London with Aunt Shaw.
 She visits Helstone with Mr. Bell and asks him to tell Thornton about Frederick, but Mr Bell dies before he can do so.
 He leaves Margaret a legacy which includes Marlborough Mills and the Thornton house.

 Thornton faces bankruptcy, due to market fluctuations and the strike.
-He learns the truth about Margaret's brother from Nicholas Higgins and comes to London to settle his business affairs with Margaret, who is his new landlord.
+He learns the truth about Margaret's brother from Higgins and comes to London to settle his business affairs with Margaret, who is his new landlord.
 When Margaret offers to lend Thornton some of her money, he realises that her feelings towards him have changed, and he again proposes marriage.
 Since she has learned to love him, she accepts.